forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/linting.md

 ### For an Existing Project

 1. Verify that your project has a `package.json` with these configurations.
 If it doesn't, run `npm install @salesforce/eslint-config-lwc eslint@5 -D`.
 This command downloads the scripts and installs and configures the dependencies.
-Add the `"scripts"` section to your `package.json` file.
+Copy the `"scripts"` section and add it to your `package.json` file.

     ```json
     "scripts": {